CSP Welding for Ingalls Shipbuilding

 - be offered a job opportunity upon successful completion of the training; and

-- continue with on-the-job training while working with experienced craftsmen at Ingalls.
+- will continue with on-the-job training while working with experienced craftsmen at Ingalls.

 For more information about CSP Welding for Ingalls Shipbuilding, contact STC’s Military Outreach Coordinator Jeff Ashmen (email@example.com or 912.443.4155).